Region Sörmland

-Region Sörmland formerly Södermanland County Council (Södermanlands läns landsting) is the regional council for Södermanland County, Sweden.
+Region Sörmland, formerly the Södermanland County Council (Södermanlands läns landsting) is the regional council for Södermanland County, Sweden.
 The Region is primarily responsible for healthcare, public transport, and regional development, including cultural affairs.

 Conversion from County Council to Region

 On 1 January 2019, Landstinget Sörmland was renamed Region Sörmland.
 In addition to its previous responsibilities, the Region took over infrastructure planning and the role of the regional public transport authority.